Estimated reading time: 5 minutes

 Support can come from many places.
 An addiction counselor may ask a client about family relationships or what church or place of worship they attend.
 These treatments are most effective when the person going through treatment has a healthy support network.

 Therapy sessions can take place through individual, group, or family sessions.
 Cognitive Behavioral Therapy (CBT) trains clients to observe negative or harmful thoughts.
 They then learn to phase out those thoughts gradually.
 The goal is to change behaviors by changing the way a client thinks.
-The process involves training clients to understand what triggers relapses into addiction.
+The process involves training clients to understand what triggers relapse into addiction.
 Therapists can combine CBT with other therapy techniques.
 These are very helpful techniques.
-These therapy sessions are conducted by a licensed psychologist or psychiatrist, and not by an alcohol and drug counselor, are very effective, and are often combined with other treatment plans.
+A licensed psychologist or psychiatrist conducts these therapy sessions, and not by an alcohol and drug counselor.
+These are very effective and are often combined with other treatment plans.

 Motivational interviewing helps to break clients out of their ambivalence toward treatment.
 The treatment does this by focusing on the benefits of completing addiction counseling.
 Rather than being a top-down approach, motivational interviewing meets clients halfway.
 The person who struggles with addiction is often involved in mapping out paths to success.